andreinechaev/TDA/README.md

         return x
 ```

-More examples can be found in the example notebooks.
+More examples can be found below

-### Example Notebooks
+#### Example Notebooks

 - [Houshold Power Consumption](tda_time_series.ipynb)
 - [IMDB Sentiment Analysis](nlp.ipynb)
 - [US Unemployment Rate](unemployment_us.ipynb)

+> [TDA pacakage](tda/tda.py) contains TDAActivationV2 class wich is an attempt to make TDA more efficient.
+It is not yet tested and should be used with caution.

 ### Hyperparameters